ToxicFrog/doom-mods/gun-bonsai/README.md

 - **MetaDoom**: 0.75 damage, 0.25 score.
 MD awards bonuses for kills (not damage), plus huge score bonuses for all kills/secrets/items on a level.
 These settings tend to result in getting more XP than the default overall, but MD also tends to be harder than vanilla, so it works out in the end.
 - **Reelism**: I haven't tested this extensively yet, but 1.0 damage/0.5 score seemed to work ok for a first pass; Reelism rounds are pretty short.

-### Legendoom

-If you have Legendoom installed, legendary weapons can gain new Legendoom effects on level up.
-Only one effect can be active at a time, but you can change effects at any time.
-Weapons can hold a limited number of effects; if you gain a new effect and there's no room for it, you'll be prompted to choose an effect to delete.
-(Make sure you choose the effect you want to **get rid of**, not one of the ones you want to keep!)

-When using a Legendoom weapon, you can press the "Cycle Legendoom Weapon Effect" key to cycle through effects, or manually select an effect from the weapon info screen.

-There are a lot of settings for this in the mod options, including which weapons can learn effects, how rapidly effects are learned, how many effect slots weapons have, etc. If you want to play with Legendoom installed but turn off integration with Gun Bonsai, set `Gun Levels per Legendoom Effect` to 0/Disabled in the settings.

 ### Hideous Destructor

 Hideous Destructor replaces a lot of default Doom behaviours, in ways that Gun Bonsai has trouble coping with.
 A non-exhaustive list of issues: